 1.6.3a Have the CITES authorities received or benefited from any of the following capacity-building activities provided by external sources?
 Please tick boxes to indicate which target group and which activity.
-Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) What were the external sources 1 ?
-Staff of Management Authority \square \square ASEAN Member State Staff of Scientific Authority \boxtimes \square IUCN Staff of enforcement authorities GEF: Combatting illegal wildlife trade Traders \square NGOs \square Public \square Other (please specify):
+Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) What were the external sources ?
+Staff of Management Authority TRAFFIC, training on NDF nine-step process Staff of Scientific Authority TRAFFIC, training on NDF nine-step process Staff of enforcement authorities Training on CITES regulations, national legislation, detection of illegal trade, identification of species.
+The trainings was supported by GIZ and FFI, as well as WWF Traders $\square$ NGOs Public $\square$

-1 Please provide the names of Parties, and any non-Parties, involved.
+&lt;sup>1 Please provide the names of Parties, and any non-Parties, involved.

+Other (please specify):

-1.6.3b Have the CITES authorities been the other range States? provide rs of any y of the t followi ng ca pacity-building activities to
+1.6.3b Have the CITES authorities been the other range States? provide rs of any / of the f ollowi ng ca pacity-building activities to

 Please tick boxes to indicate which target group and which activity.
-Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify)
+Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) Details

-Target group a Q as: as: as: as: Tr đ Details

-Staff of Management Authority \boxtimes ESABII 2015/2016, 2017, 2018, 2019, 2020
+Staff of Management Authority

-Staff of Scientific Authority \square
+Staff of Scientific Authority

-Staff of enforcement authorities \square
+Staff of enforcement authorities

-Traders \boxtimes
+Traders

 NGOs

-Public \square
+Public

 Other Parties/International meetings

 Other (please specify)

 1.6.3c In what ways do you collaborate with other C ITES P arties?
-1

 Never Rarely Sometimes Very Often Alwavs Further detail / examples

-Information exchange \square]
+Information exchange $\square$

-Monitoring / survey Ľ]
+Monitoring / survey Ľ

-Habitat management]
+Habitat management

-Species management
+Species management Ľ

-Law enforcement] examples: Collaboration with Malaysia for handling smuggling wildlife and repatriation some of them.
+Law enforcement Ľ

-Capacity building \square]
+Capacity building

-Other (please provide details)
+Other (please provide details) $\Box \Box \Box \Box$

 Objective 1.7 Parties are enforcing the Convention to reduce illegal wildlife trade.

 Aichi Target 4, Target 5, Target 6, Target 7, Target 9, Target 10, Target 12 and Target 19.

-Indicator 1.7.1:

-The number of Parties that have, are covered by, or engaged with:
+Indicator 1.7.1: The number of Parties that have, are covered by, or engaged with: